Muzzy73/foundation/foundation/www/docs/user/manual/en/education/setup/instructor.md

 <!-- add-breadcrumbs -->
 # Instructor

-An Instructor can be a teacher, tutor, coach, or professor, of a specialised subject that involves any skill.
+An Instructor can be a teacher, tutor, coach, or professor of a specialised subject.

 To create new Instructor go to: